Preacher Cave

 Second Room

-To get to the next room, you’ll go to the back of the first room and climb over a higher point before descending a really slippery slope into the second room.
+To get to the next room, you’ll go to the far end of the first room and climb over a higher point before descending a really slippery slope into the second room.
 Helmets helped us out a lot here.

 While you’re on the higher ground, look up at all the little soda straws on the ceiling and the zillions of drops of water that look like a sky full of stars in the light of your headlamp.